sarapapi/sarapapi.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a Postdoctoral Researcher in Computer Science, specifically in Speech Processing, at [FBK (Fondazione Bruno Kessler)](https://www.fbk.eu/) in the [MT Unit](https://mt.fbk.eu/).
 I am interested in Speech Processing in general and its applications, with a particular focus on Speech Translation.

 (I love elephants ♥️🐘)

 [Leave an anonymous feedback here!](https://www.admonymous.co/sarapapi) 😊
-{style="text-align: justify;"}